opensearch-project/opensearch-rs/DEVELOPER_GUIDE.md

   A small executable that downloads YAML tests from GitHub and generates client tests from the YAML tests.
 The version of YAML tests to download are determined from the commit hash of a running Elasticsearch instance.

-  The `yaml_test_runner` package can be run with `cargo make test-yaml` to run the generated client tests, passing environment variables `TEST_SUITE` and `STACK_VERSION` to control the distribution and version, respectively.
+  The `yaml_test_runner` package can be run with `cargo make test-yaml` to run the generated client tests and we can pass environment variable `STACK_VERSION` to control the distribution and version.

 ### Design principles